Grigory Zass: Hungarian Revolution of 1848

 Tsar Nicholas I of Russia, in March 1849, recruited a Russian army, composed of about 8,000 soldiers, to assist Franz Joseph against the unrest in Hungary.
 In 1849 Zass returned to service and took part in the campaign in Hungary, commanding the Vanguard of the 3rd Corps.
 Russia invaded Transylvania on 8 April 1849.
 But as they crossed the Southern Carpathian mountain passes (along the border of Transylvania and Wallachia), they were met by a large Hungarian revolutionary army led by Józef Bem, a Polish-born General.
 Zass participated in the battles of Weitzen and Debrecen.

 Zass then again left the service in 1864.

 Reservist in Caucasian Army

 In recognition of his previous services, Emperor Alexander II ordered Zass to be enlisted in the service nominally in the Caucasian Army, and in 1877 he was promoted to the rank of general of cavalry.

 Retirement

 Emperor Alexander II, wishing to honor the military exploits of Zass, called him back into service and promoted him to general of cavalry, commanding him to be listed in the Caucasian Army with the right to live wherever he wanted.
-Zass lived to a ripe old age and died at the age of 86. Šķēde Manor, Courland Governorate, Russian Empire (now Saldus, Latvia).
+Zass died at the age of 86 in Šķēde Manor, Courland Governorate, Russian Empire (now Saldus Municipality, Latvia).